MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 ## More information

-To learn more about question answering in the Language service, see the [Langage service documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/overview).
+To learn more about question answering in the Language service, see the [Language service documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/overview).